MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

 # Deploy a PHP website with nginx and the FastCGI process manager

-This guide describes how to deploy the same [PHP Todolist][repo] as in previous exercises, but this time behind nginx acting a reverse proxy, and with the [FastCGI Process Manager (FPM)][php-fpm] instead of the [PHP development server][php-dev-server], which is much more suitable for a production deployment.
+This guide describes how to deploy the same [PHP Todolist][repo] as in previous exercises, but this time behind nginx acting as a reverse proxy, and with the [FastCGI Process Manager (FPM)][php-fpm] instead of the [PHP development server][php-dev-server], which is much more suitable for a production deployment.